 If you are travelling to the Nubra valley for the first time, here are a few things that you should be aware of.

 Ladakh has its own rules and regulation when it comes to network providers.
-Only Airtel postpaid sim can get a network coverage if it’s available.
+Only Airtel postpaid sim can get network coverage if it’s available.
 Buying a sim here is quite difficult, so it is recommended that you carry an Airtel Postpaid Sim before travelling to Leh.

-As Nubra Valley can be reached only via Khardung La, it is advised that all tourists stay in Leh for at least 24 hours on arrival, to get accustomed to an elevation of 3.5 kilometers and chilled air.
-The reason behind this is: one has to pass Khardung La to get to Nubra Valley which is situated at an elevation of 5359m.
+As Nubra Valley can be reached only via Khardung La, it is advised that all tourists stay in Leh for at least 24 hours on arrival, to get accustomed to an elevation of 3.5 kilometres and chilled air.
+The reason behind this is: that one has to pass Khardung La to get to Nubra Valley which is situated at an elevation of 5359m.
 This can result in nausea, vomiting or other severe health conditions if one doesn’t rest before starting the trip to Nubra Valley.